M010K/Pre_Sak/README.md

 2.please download the Doc2vec models through the
 url:https://pan.baidu.com/s/1No4nOmv4WNZWTmThtQR8mg  password:3hrf
+(if the url is not valid,please contact us)
 And please place these models in the "model" folder

 ## The step